How to Fix the Massive Speaker Issue on the iPhone 15

 Prevention is typically the best solution.
 Here are some tips to prevent speaker issues on your iPhone 15:

-iPhone 15 Pro Max users say phone speaker rattles at high volumes
+iPhone 15 Pro Max users say the phone’s speaker rattles at high volumes

-• Restart your iPhone: A simple restart can sometimes resolve software-related glitches affecting the speaker’s performance.
-Turn off your iPhone, and then turn it back on.
+- Restart your iPhone: A simple restart can sometimes resolve software-related glitches affecting the speaker’s performance.
+Please turn off your iPhone, and then turn it back on.

-• Contact Apple Support: If the rattling issue persists despite trying the above steps, it’s advisable to contact Apple Support or visit an Apple Store or authorized service provider.
+- Contact Apple Support: If the rattling issue persists despite trying the above steps, it’s advisable to contact Apple Support or visit an Apple Store or authorised service provider.
 They can diagnose and address any hardware-related problems.

 If your iPhone 15 Pro Max is under warranty or covered by AppleCare, Apple may provide a solution or replacement for the speaker issue.